TGI Fridays: 20th century

-With fellow Bucknell graduate Ben Benson, Stillman opened other restaurants, including Tuesday's, Thursday's, Wednesday's, and Ice Cream Sunday's.
-Franchising of TGI Fridays began two years after the Manhattan location opened, in Memphis, Tennessee's Overton Square district; that location has since closed.
+With fellow Bucknell University graduate Ben Benson, Stillman opened other restaurants, including Tuesday's, Thursday's, Wednesday's, and Ice Cream Sunday's.
+Franchising of TGI Fridays began two years after the Manhattan location opened, in a since-closed location in Memphis, Tennessee's Overton Square district.

 In 1971, Daniel R. Scoggin acquired the rights to eight major Midwest cities.
 In 1972, he opened with the first of a new prototype in Dallas.
 The raised square bar and multilevel dining became the company standard.
-Dallas doubled the sales and tripled profits of TGI Fridays previous best.
+Dallas doubled the sales and tripled profits of TGI Fridays' previous best.
 Families began visiting the new suburban locations during the day for casual food; "it took six or seven years, but T.G.I.
 Fridays became a very different animal", Stillman said.
-Attracted by this performance, he merged into the Dallas franchise forming TGI Fridays, Inc., and Scoggin was the CEO for the next 15 years.
-Scoggin is credited with the then-new 200 seat prototype as well as many of the TGI Fridays innovations including a large from scratch menu, potato skins, bartender Olympics, and frozen drinks.
+Attracted by this performance, he merged into the Dallas franchise, forming TGI Fridays, Inc., and Scoggin was the CEO for the next 15 years.
+Scoggin is credited with the then-new 200 seat prototype and many of the TGI Fridays innovations including a large from-scratch menu, potato skins, bartender Olympics, and frozen drinks.

-The company was sold to Carlson Companies in 1975.
-With this sale, Stillman and the original investors departed.
-Stillman kept the original location, and now married, founded Smith & Wollensky in 1977 with Benson.
-Scoggin continued as CEO on an earn-out contract and finalized his sale in 1980.

-When the sale was finalized, Scoggin signed a new contract to continue as the company's CEO.
+In 1975, the company was sold to Carlson Companies, and Stillman and the original investors departed.
+Stillman kept the original location and, now married, founded Smith & Wollensky in 1977 with Benson.
+Scoggin continued as CEO on an earn-out contract and finalized his sale in 1980, signing a new contract to continue as the company's CEO.

 When the company was passing through the 100-store mark, it issued an initial public offering in 1983 with Goldman Sachs.
 Scoggin developed the first international franchise and the template for future international development.
 The first restaurant was opened in the UK with Whitbread PLC.
-Prior to Scoggin's departure in 1986, the company was positioned to appeal to a broader consumer profile.
-Alcohol consumption was de-emphasized, and quality was emphasized over quantity.
+By the time Scoggin departed in 1986, the company had widened its appeal: alcohol consumption was de-emphasized, and quality was emphasized over quantity.
 The company became privately held again in 1989.
 The focus was then switched from singles to families.

-A brand extension, which features the TGI Fridays concept combined with the atmosphere of a sports bar, called "Fridays Front Row Sports Grill", is found at two Major League Baseball stadiums which each overlook the playing field: Chase Field in Phoenix, Arizona and Miller Park in Milwaukee.
+A brand extension, combining the TGI Fridays concept with the atmosphere of a sports bar, called "Fridays Front Row Sports Grill", is found at two Major League Baseball stadiums which each overlook the playing field: Chase Field in Phoenix, Arizona and Miller Park in Milwaukee.
+There was also a Friday's Front Row Grill for a few seasons at Globe Life Park, then the Texas Rangers home field.

-Historically, the chain's highest grossing location is at Haymarket Leicester Square, which opened in 1992 in Central London.
-The Haymarket branch is also regarded as the "most popular" branch as well as the most successful financially.
+21st century

+The chain peaked in 2008, having 601 restaurants in the US generating $2 billion in revenue.
+By 2023, sales had fallen to $728 million.

 In October 2009, Haymarket broke the world record for biggest profit made in any week, throughout TGI Fridays' history, and it has been home to several past winners from the bartenders Olympics, a contest started by Scoggin.

-On May 20, 2014, TGI Fridays was resold to Sentinel Capital Partners and TriArtisan Capital Partners.
-In October 2019, TriArtisan bought out Sentinel's remaining stake.
+On May 20, 2014, TGI Fridays was sold to Sentinel Capital Partners and TriArtisan Capital Partners.
+In October 2019, TriArtisan acquired Sentinel's stake in TGI Fridays.